My personal highlight: Discovering an enchanting pearl full of culture & extraordinary delicacies only a few hours by train from Zurich!

 Ever heard about the delicacy Culatello di Zibello?

-It is the precious piece made from the large muscle mass in the rear leg of the pig.
-Creating it means destroying the possibility of making a prosciutto!
+It is a precious piece made from the large muscle mass in the rear leg of the pig.
+Creating it means destroying the possibility of making prosciutto!

 The best way to experience the history & an exclusive tasting of the Culatello is to visit the Culatello Museum.
 The Museum is located in the court where the historical & gastronomic hideaway Antica Corte Pallavicina Relais has its domicile.
 The old fortified castle built by the Pallavicino family in 1320, is a place where love for good food and local products has always been a distinctive mark.

 I suggest booking a night at their fantastic hotel for ca. 220 Euro/night.

 Enjoy a typical dinner at their 1 Michelin Star Restaurant and go for a walk around the castle admiring the Po river and an impressive nature.

 The ambience at the restaurant is special.
 The glass front gives a super special light and atmosphere and embraces the natural beauty of the Po river.
 The restaurant received the Michelin Guide Star in 2011 and represents the best of the refined Bassa Parmense.
 Chef Massimo and Luciano Spigaroli use most of the raw materials produced directly in the ancient court of Pallavicina according to traditions of the surrounded lands.